marin-community/marin/scripts/stackexchange/README.md

 # StackExchange

-## Steps to create the dataset

-### Download the data
+Instructions for downloading and processing raw StackExchange dumps, along with descriptions of data formats and file structure.

+## Downloading Raw Data

+*TODO (dlwh, siddk) :: Provide instructions for generating `stackexchange-urls.tsv`?*

 Data is available at https://archive.org/download/stackexchange.
-We used the dump from 2024-04-02.
+We use the dump from 2024-04-02.
-We exclude "meta" sites and only use the main sites.
-So we don't use "3dprinting.meta.stackexchange.com.7z" but we use "3dprinting.stackexchange.com.7z".

-It is about 100 GB.
+We exclude "meta" sites and only use the main sites (i.e., we use "3dprinting.stackexchange.com.7z" but don't use "3dprinting.meta.stackexchange.com.7z").
+The full dump is approximately 100 GB.

-Using GCS: Start a storage transfer service job on GCS to copy the data from the public dataset to your bucket.
+**Using GCS**: Start a storage transfer service job on GCS to copy the data from the public dataset to your bucket.
-You can upload the `stack_exchange_urls.tsv` to an http server somewhere and use it.
+You can upload the `stackexchange-urls.tsv` to an http server somewhere and use it.

+## Processing Pipeline

+---

 ### Process the data